alkesh-srivastava/enpm661-p5/README.md

 `roslaunch nexus_4wd_mecanum_gazebo nexus_4wd_mecanum_multi.launch`<br/>
 `rosrun project5sim control.py`<br/>
 <br/>
 The Gazebo simulation will begin.
+The mechanum robot is taken from the following repository. https://github.com/RBinsonB/nexus_4wd_mecanum_simulator

 This is a beautiful project that entails how dynamic path detection can be coupled with replanning using coordination graph of coordination space and avoid collision in a humane way.
 You can find the report for this project <a href="https://drive.google.com/drive/folders/1mFabaJvSgGlYCFpDSGG98V-esGqHJEwu?usp=sharing">here</a>.
 The report includes suggested extension for the study and a small part of the implementation of the suggested methodology.